shortice/jila-android/README.md

 # JILA Android Gradle Plugin

-JILA is a lightweight Android library that provides a C++ interface to high-level Android API.
+JILA Android is a lightweight Android library that provides a C++ interface to high-level Android API.
 Written for the Jila framework, but it's designed to be easily integrated into any C++-based library with included basic Android support.